 Only one An-225 has ever been fully built.
-Its design and construction was done during 1984-1988 by the Soviet Union in order to transport the Buran spaceplane from its landing sites in the USSR back to its launch site at Baikonur Cosmodrome in Kazakhstan.
-It performed 14 of these flights until the Buran shuttle program was cancelled in 1993.
+Its design and construction were done during 1984-1988 by the Soviet Union in order to transport the Buran spaceplane from its landing sites in the USSR back to its launch site at Baikonur Cosmodrome in Kazakhstan.
+It performed 14 of these flights until the Buran shuttle program was canceled in 1993.

 Since 2001, it has been in use around the world for commercial cargo transportation.
-After the cancellation of the Buran shuttle program, the An-225 began an overhaul for commercialization in 2000 and was reintroduced in 2001 under the management of Antonov Airlines.
-Since then, it has flown cargo all around the world and has also played a big part in transporting emergency supplies for disaster relief operations.
+After the cancellation of the Buran shuttle program, the An-225 began an overhaul for commercialization in 2000.
+It was reintroduced in 2001 under the management of Antonov Airlines.
+Since then, it has flown cargo all around the world and has played a big part in transporting emergency supplies for disaster relief operations.